SimonMilord/Shopify-intern-challenge-fall2022/README.md

 ## My Approach

+I decided to build an app where the user would get to pick between 2 bots: Awesom-o and Jarvis.
+Once the user picked a bot, they will be redirected to a page with a form to ask a question to the bot.
+In the case of Awesom-o, the bot will either answer correctly, reluctantly or sarcastically depending on its mood.
+In the case of Jarvis, the bot will answer correctly every time given a clear enough prompt.
+The prompts and answers asked are then stored in a list below the prompt with the newest one at the top.

 ### App Architechture
 I built the application using React and SASS for styling.
 React allowed me to breakdown the structure of the app into 3 pages and build components to build these pages, notably for the prompt form and the response section.
 I leveraged React hooks to manage the state and used the React-router library to handle the routing.